-Empowerment: In order to make progress in all of the work we do, all Shropshire people must feel empowered to make good choices for their own health and the health of others.
-Health and Care professionals must be able to feel that they can develop, offer and deliver good services; and be proud of the work that they do.
+Empowerment: all Shropshire people must feel empowered to make good choices for their own health and the health of others.
+Health and Care professionals must feel able to develop, offer and deliver good services; and be proud of the work that they do.